stichtingsem/pilot-phase/Project Team/Meeting-15-January.md

   - Action holder: Marcel, Danny (Marten Bakker), Edwin
   - Planning: After POC phase

-## 5. Issues/Questions for Technical Advisory Boar
+## 5. Issues/Questions for Technical Advisory Board
   - No questions or issues to share with Technical Advisory Board

 ## 6. Any Other Business